Current Events

 Shango, Yoruba God of Thunder and Lightning

-Shango was the forth king of the ancient Oyo Empire, the West African center of culture and politics for the Yoruba people.
+Shango was the fourth king of the ancient Oyo Empire, the West African center of culture and politics for the Yoruba people.
 The Oyo Empire thrived from the fifteenth century until 1835.
 Today, there are about 30 million Yoruba people in West Africa, most in Nigeria.

 Shango was a powerful king, but some of the people in the Oyo Empire thought he was unfair.
 When two of his ministers challenged him for the throne, Shango fled into the forest.
 He wandered in the forest for a long time and eventually hung himself from a tree.